Best Mortgage Rates: How To Get The Lowest Rate

 - USDA mortgages may have lower interest rates, but you must live in a rural area to qualify for one.

-Whether your loan is fixed-rate, adjustable or variable will naturally also affect your mortgage rate.
+Whether your loan is fixed-rate, adjustable or variable will also naturally affect your mortgage rate.

 Primary Vs. Second Mortgages